Envestnet (ENV) Q1 2017 Results - Earnings Call Transcript

 I'll point out that the first quarter of 2017 is the first period that Yodlee's results are now fully included in both the current and prior year periods.
 Recurring revenue was again 96% of total revenue during the quarter, and we saw revenue from subscriptions and licensing increased to 37% of adjusted revenue from 33% last year.
 Adjusted EBITDA was $25.8 million, a 35% increase over the $19.2 million we reported last year.
 Adjusted earnings per share was $0.25 in the first quarter, $0.07 or 39% higher than the first quarter of last year of $0.18.

 Moving to our outlook for the second quarter of 2017, which is also included in our earnings release, in the second quarter, we expect total revenue to be between $163 million and $165 million, up 15% to 16% compared to the prior year made up of asset-based revenue between $96.5 million and $97 million or 12% to 13% higher than last year, reflecting an effective fee rate of approximately 10.7 basis points on our March 31 fee-based assets, subscription and licensing revenue between $58 million and $59 million or 23% to 25% higher than last year, and professional services and other revenue between $8.5 million and $9 million, cost of revenues between $53 million and $53.5 million.
-We are assuming approximately $3 million in the second quarter in professional services revenue and cost of revenues associated with the Advisor Summit making the event effectively breakeven.
+We're assuming approximately $3 million in the second quarter in professional services revenue and cost of revenues associated with the Advisor Summit making the event effectively breakeven.

 Adjusted EBITDA should be between $27.5 million and $28.5 million in the second quarter, which is a 23% to 28% increase compared to last year.
 And using a normalized GAAP tax rate of 40% and assuming approximately 46 million shares outstanding, this translates into adjusted earnings per share of $0.27.
 For the full year, we are increasing our adjusted revenue guidance to a range of $655 million to $664 million which represents growth of 13% to 15% compared to 2016.
 Driven by our increased revenue outlook, we are raising our adjusted EBITDA guidance, now expecting growth of 23% to 28% compared to 2016 to a range of $122 million to $127 million.

 Thank you again for your time this afternoon.
 Thank you for your support of Envestnet.
-And with the completion of these remarks, remarks, Jud, Anil, and I are happy to answer any questions.
+And with the completion of these remarks, Jud, Anil, and I are happy to answer any questions.

 Question-and-Answer Session